 SAT vs SAT

 This curve also comes with two points.
 When working with Sat vs Sat, think of your image as divided into two parts.
 One part contains values that have a lot of saturation.
 The other contains values for the less saturated elements.
 The point on the left controls saturation for the less saturated values.
 The point on the right controls the more saturated values.
 Dragging either point up or down affects those saturation levels respectively.
 If you’ve worked with Adobe Photoshop’s vibrance effect, you can achieve similar results.
 Use the eyedropper to add points to use as an anchor.

-Areas of the image with less saturation have been brought up, while areas of the image with more saturation have been brought down.
+Areas of the image with less saturation have been brought up.
+And areas of the image with more saturation have been brought down.

 ORANGE vs SAT (or any color you want vs SAT)

 This curve also has two points.
 By default, it’s set to orange because it works great with varying saturation that might occur in the skin tones.

 When you want to increase saturation in the orange colors with less saturation, drag the point on the left up.
 When you want to decrease saturation in the more saturated oranges, drag the point to the right down.
 Use the eyedropper to sample any color in your image and watch the curve switch to that color while adding a mark where that saturation sample you selected lies.
 Adjust the line to taste.

 In the image above, the eyedropper was used to sample the blue shirt.
 A point was added by clicking close to the line where the saturation values lie.
 The saturated aqua colors were brought down slightly and the others were boosted.
 The point added was used as an anchor.

 You can also choose a different color by clicking the downward arrow next to the word Orange vs Sat.
 Drag the point on the outer circle towards the color you want to adjust.

 Lastly, just like color curves and color wheels, the overall Hue/Saturation curve effect can be keyframed.